 However, some businesses still engage in bait and switch tactics to increase sales and revenue, doing their best to work around the standing laws.
 Generally, it is a good idea to seek legal counsel if you think you’ve been a victim of a bait and switch scam.

 Can bait and switch be dangerous?

-Often people use the bait-and-switch technique to scam their clients.
-It is illegal and might cost you a small fortune.
+Often people use the bait and switch technique to scam their clients.
+It is illegal and may cost you a small fortune.
 A cheap watch that doesn’t work will not be the end of the world.
-But if you preorder a non-existent gadget for a few hundred or even thousand dollars, it might end up being a very expensive lesson.
+But if you preorder a non-existent gadget for a few hundred or even thousand dollars, it may end up being a very expensive lesson.

 Unfortunately, this technique is also popular among cybercriminals.
 Here’s how it works:

 The attacker creates a fake but legitimate-looking website.

 They then approach high-profile websites with loads of daily traffic and buy some advertising space on the platform.
 Since the site that the ad leads to looks safe, the webmaster or administrator sees nothing wrong with promoting it.

 Once the ad (the bait) is active, the criminals change the website it leads to or redirect all traffic to another site (the switch) crawling with malware.